Unboxed-Software/solana-course/content/intro-to-solana-mobile.md

 ## Completed the lab?

-Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=c15928ce-8302-4437-9b1b-9aa1d65af864)!
+Push your code to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=c15928ce-8302-4437-9b1b-9aa1d65af864)!